lihini223/Algorithms/C-Algorithms/Practical-sheet-1.md

 4. Input two integers and display the total.

 5. Input two numbers with decimals and display the average with decimals.

+6. Input a student name, birth year and display student name with age.